HamidAbbasi-R/Poll-Simulation/README.md

 1. **Sample Mean and Confidence Interval**: Visualizes the sample mean and its confidence interval as the sample size increases.
 2. **Confidence Level Probability**: Shows the probability that the sample mean falls within the specified confidence level of the true percentage.
 3. **P-Value Analysis**: Displays the p-value for testing the null hypothesis ($P_{true} = 0.5$) and indicates whether the null hypothesis can be rejected.
+4. **Biased Pollsters**: Demonstrates the effect of biased pollsters on the accuracy of aggregated poll results.
+Uses Monte Carlo simulation to generate biased poll results and a data-driven approach to aggregate the results.

 ## Key Features